What Is Subluxation?

 An Inability to Move

 The pain associated with spinal misalignment can make it feel impossible to move.
 When you’re able to do so, you’ll notice inflexibility or stiffness.
+As a chiropractor in Matthews NC, we see this a lot in patients.
 It can sometimes result in difficulty performing a chore or task that is typically a lot easier.
 If you notice stiffness and your flexibility getting worse, go get your spine checked out.

 Causes of Subluxation